laurivosandi/certidude/README.rst

 doesn't make sense.
 Additionally the information will get out of sync if attributes are changed in AD but certificates won't be updated.

-If machine is enrolled, eg by running certidude request:
+If machine is enrolled, eg by running ``certidude request`` as root on Ubuntu/Fedora/Mac OS X:

-* If Kerberos credentials are presented machine is automatically enrolled
+* If Kerberos credentials are presented machine can be automatically enrolled depending on the ``machine enrollment`` setting
-* Common name is set to short hostname/machine name in AD
+* Common name is set to short ``hostname``
-* E-mail is not filled in (maybe we can fill in something from AD?)
-* Given name and surname are not filled in
+* It is tricky to determine user who is triggering the action so given name, surname and e-mail attributes are not filled in

 If user enrolls, eg by clicking generate bundle button in the web interface:

-* Common name is either set to username or username@device-identifier depending on the 'user certificate enrollment' setting
+* Common name is either set to ``username`` or ``username@device-identifier`` depending on the ``user enrollment`` setting
-* Given name and surname are filled in based on LDAP attributes of the user
+* Given name and surname are not filled in because Unicode characters cause issues in OpenVPN Connect app
-* E-mail not filled in (should it be filled in?
-Can we even send mail to user if it's in external domain?)
+* E-mail is not filled in because it might change in AD